adamluzsi/adamluzsi/resume.md

 * **Programming Proficiency**:
     * Primary expertise in Go (6+ years), Ruby (7+ years),
-    * gained experienced with C#, JavaScript/TypeScript, and a bit with Java and PHP.
+    * gained experience with C#, JavaScript/TypeScript, and a bit with Java and PHP.
 * **API Integration**: Experience with a variety of API styles including RESTful, GraphQL, gRPC, SOAP, and some more.
 * **Data Management Expertise**: Familiarity with numerous data management systems such as PostgreSQL, MySQL, BoltDB, Redshift, GreenPlum, Google BigQuery, Redis, and Kafka.